 - Reward consumers for their flexible demand and generation, provide options for how they want to engage with the energy market, and provide a fit-for-purpose consumer protections framework.

 - Support energy market innovation, allow for the integration of new business models and provide a more efficient supply and demand balance.

-- Allow networks to accommodate the continued uptake of DER and two-way flows and enable them to manage the network’s security in a cost-effective way.
+- Allow networks to accommodate the continued uptake of CER and two-way flows and enable them to manage the network’s security in a cost-effective way.

 - Provide the system operator with the visibility and tools it needs to continue to operate a safe, secure and reliable system.

 It is critical that the reforms deliver products, services and systems that work for customers, and respond to their evolving needs and expectations in a fast-moving market.
 That is why the Plan is supported by the Customer Insights Collaboration, which will work with stakeholders to generate customer insights to guide the reform activities.